IR35 – What should agencies & hirers do between now & April 2023?

 • Retain all documentation pertaining to cases of ‘Appeals’ made by the PSC regarding status

-• Have absolute clarity across your business of ‘how exactly’ contractors providing services via a PSC are treat on a day-to-day basis – removing any indirect risk of disguised employment
+• Have absolute clarity across your business of ‘how exactly’ contractors providing services via a PSC are treated on a day-to-day basis – removing any indirect risk of disguised employment

 • Seek independent technical support and advice, to review ALL processes, systems, controls, platforms and outcomes implemented to meet the Off Payroll rules for the period 6th April 2021 – 5th April 2023.
 This is to identify any possible ‘gaps’ leading to risk, in anticipation of future HMRC engagement.

-• Have clear policy and guidance for what type of services you would accept form your recruitment partners, where for Off Payroll purposes the ‘role’ was deemed to be inside IR35
+• Have clear policy and guidance for what type of services you would accept from your recruitment partners, where for Off Payroll purposes the ‘role’ was deemed to be inside IR35

 What should recruitment businesses consider?